ARCO DE LA REINA

 Today, almost 140 years later, the Sucre National Theater is still the most emblematic place for the performing arts in the city, and its Teatro Sucre Foundation hosts some of the most important festivals in the city, including the Festival of Sacred Music and Quito Jazz Fest, with participation of international artists.

 VARIEDADES ERNESTO ALBÁN THEATER

-Located in the Theater Plaza, diagonal to the Sucre National Theater, the Variedades Theater offers a special approach to the performing arts in a historical place that pays tribute to Ernesto Albán, one of the great actors of Quito, who represented the “chulla” of Quito, gallant character with exquisite humor, satire and social criticism.
+Located in the Theater Plaza, very close to the Sucre National Theater, the Variedades Theater offers a special approach to the performing arts in a historical place that pays tribute to Ernesto Albán, one of the great actors of Quito, who represented the «chulla», a gallant gentleman who portrayed himself as funny with a dose of satire and social criticism.

-It is a space that opens its doors to the most diverse artistic expressions, in an intimate format with a capacity of no more than 250 people.
-Theater Variedades was designed by the architect Giacomo Badiconzinni and purchased, in 1940, by the Mantilla cinema chain (which also owned the current Teatro México), and functioned, for more than fifty years, exclusively as a screening room.
-It was in 2006, when the Quito Salvage Fund (FONSAL) carried out a deep restoration work and reopened it.
+It is a space where the most diverse artistic expressions are welcomed, in an intimate format and a capacity of maximum 250 people.
+This theater was designed by architect Giacomo Badiconzinni and purchased, in 1940, by the Mantilla family cinema chain (which also owned the current Teatro México), and functioned, for more than fifty years, exclusively as a screening room.
+In 2006, the Quito Salvage Fund (FONSAL) carried out a deep restoration work to reopen it.